Aaron98990/ways-of-the-game/advantage.md

 >
 > - Law 12.3 Disciplinary Action

+It is not recomended to play advantage on offenses against the goalkeeper unless there is a clear opportunity to score a goal.
+If advantage is played in this case and the goalkeeper is injured, play should be stopped when the goalkeeper's team loses the ball.

 ## Advantage while holding

 Advantage also includes holding.
 This is clarified to be clear but is already covered.
 Most offenses occur at a single point (push, charge, jumps at) but holding occurs at many points and continuously while a player is being held.